The House resumed from November 28 consideration of Bill , as reported (without amendment) from the committee, and of the motions in Group No. 1.

 Helping Canadians achieve their goal of a safe, secure, and dignified retirement is a key part of the Government of Canada's plan to help the middle class and those working hard to join it.
 As part of this plan, the Government of Canada is committed to working with all provinces and territories to enhance the CPP to ensure that future generations of Canadians can count on a strong public pension plan in their retirement years.
 This is precisely what we are doing by enhancing the plan.

-We know that middle-class Canadians are working harder then ever before, and many are worried that they will not have set aside enough money for their retirement.
+We know that middle-class Canadians are working harder than ever before, and many are worried that they will not have set aside enough money for their retirement.
 The Department of Finance has examined whether families nearing retirement are adequately prepared.
 About one in four Canadian families approaching retirement, or 1.1 million families, are at risk of not saving enough to maintain their current standard of living, and the risk is highest for middle-class and middle-income families.
 Families without workplace pension plans are at an even greater risk of under-saving for retirement.
 In fact, one-third of these families are at risk.

 We are aware of the need to help Canadians save more.
 Saving more will mean that they are more confident about their future and about their ability to secure a dignified retirement.